Summer 2023 Team Handbook

 - To become the best swimmers that we can be

 - To demonstrate good sportsmanship and team spirit

 We are thrilled to have a great coaching staff with us this summer:

-Our team reps are Imelda Kodrata and Andrea Kelley.
-Between the two of us we have six Breaker swimmers and many years of experience with the team.
+Our team reps are Jennifer Pinilla, Chris Peters, Andrea Kelley, and Imelda Kodrata.
+Between the four of us we have ten Breaker swimmers.
 Please feel free to contact us with any of your questions or concerns at any time.
 Our contact information is as follows:

 Remember no question or issue is too small or unimportant!

 We believe in establishing a healthy environment that encourages swimmers to do their best, recognizes their contributions, and is fun for the entire family.
 Our goal is that kids will enjoy the time spent developing their swimming skills and belonging to the team.
 Most of the kids don't care if we're in a top division or a bottom division.
 We'd all like to be division champions, which usually means going undefeated, but only one team out of six can usually claim this honor.
 Personal development is what is most important and for a swimmer that means improving your times.

 We've all taken our kids to soccer or other sports and probably stood by as two or three parents ran the team.
 Swimming isn't like that.
 You can't run a swim program without parental help.
 In fact, it takes over 40 parents to time, officiate and score a typical swim meet, and that doesn't include pool set up and tear down or running the snack bar or non- swimming team activities.
 Coaches are the only paid staff for swim team -- everyone else is a volunteer.
 We value each other's contributions!

 Swimming is unique in that there's a place on the team for anyone eighteen or younger who can swim across the pool without assistance.
 How many other sports have kids five years old to eighteen years old and their parents on the same team participating in the same competition?

 Expectations for Swimmers